 RAW COCONUT WATER BENEFITS:

 - Keeps you hydrated (knowns as your natural Gatorade)

 - Naturally sweet – non-refined sugar used to sweeten smoothies naturally

 - Raw Coconut water uses no additives so it’s taste is PURE

 - Has more potassium than a sports drink

 Ready to make beautiful music together?

-- Put all ingredients into a high speed blender and blend until smooth.
+- Then put all ingredients into a high-speed blender and blend until smooth.

 - Once blended pour into a measuring cup and then pour into popsicle molds.

-- Fill each popsicle mold with mixture, cover the mold with the lid and add popsicle sticks.
+- Fill each popsicle mold with the mixture, cover the mold with the lid, and add popsicle sticks.